State Contest Director

 A team may use ONLY ONE computer during the contest - this means one system, one monitor and one keyboard/mouse.
 Teams using a laptop computer may use an external display and keyboard/mouse, but these may only be used INSTEAD OF, not in addition to, the laptop's built-in devices.
 A team may also bring a backup computer to use in case of equipment failure.
 Only compiler and necessary system software should be installed on the team’s computer.
 A compiler’s built-in libraries and help functions may be used during the contest, but previously written programs MAY NOT be used and must be removed from the computer prior to competition.
 A computer's built-in calculation functions may be used during the contest.
 External calculators may NOT be used.

-The hands-on contest is a two-hour programming contest consisting of 12 problems of varying degrees of difficulty.
+The two-hour programming session consists of 12 problems of varying degrees of difficulty.
 Teams will need to arrive early to allow time to set up equipment.
 Prior to the beginning of the contest, teams will work a simple "dry run" problem that will help familiarize participants with contest procedures.

-Teams submit solutions on disk as they finish them, along with the provided run sheet.
-Runners transport disks and other items between contestants and judges.
-When a team submits a correct solution, the judges will return an acceptance form.
-For an incorrect solution, the judges will return the disk and run sheet with a brief notation indicating why the solution was incorrect.
+Teams submit solutions as they finish them.
+Incorrect solutions will be returned by the judges with a brief notation that may help point contestants in the direction of why the solution was incorrect.
 Teams may choose to rework the solution and resubmit it for additional consideration.
-Contestants also have the opportunity to request clarification from the judges on particular problems - clarification request forms will be provided.
+Contestants also have the opportunity to request clarification from the judges on particular problems.
 Contest standings may be posted periodically during competition at the contest director’s discretion.

 UIL Computer Science can be a challenging, educational and fun experience for students and teachers alike.
 Contestants have the opportunity to apply what they’ve learned in the classroom and to build on that knowledge through contest preparation and competition, including the unique experience of the hands-on contest at the regional and state meets.